NativeNCreative/AidKit/README.md

 AidKit is a combination of debugging tools that gives you in-app screen recording, enhanced system logging, and crash reporting without exiting your app.

+## Notes

+AidKit is still under active development, currently it supports the Recorder and Visualizer.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+iOS 10+, Swift 4.0

 ## Installation